1. Warren Hastings was the first ___________.

 Explanation: Haidar Ali led the Mysore forces until his death in 1782, after which Tipu continued.

-59. Haidar Ali died in:
+59. Haidar Ali died in___________.

 A) 1780